 Financing and resources

-Budget estimation and its financing were important issues in the project.
-As the city aimed to have the project recognized as a public one and secure the government budget, it was important to get the approval from the Seoul Metropolitan Council.
+As the city aimed to have the project recognized as a public one, it was important to obtain approval from the Seoul Metropolitan Council.
 To secure the budget of KRW 384 billion for the restoration, the municipality utilized KRW 100 billion that was initially assigned for the overall renovation of Cheonggye elevated highway.
-It also saved some KRW 100.4 billion by downsizing less urgent projects and introducing creative work procedures to enhance efficiency of the city administration.
+It also saved approximately KRW 100.4 billion by downsizing less urgent projects and introducing creative work procedures to enhance efficiency of the city administration.
 The rest of the budget was secured from the city's general accounting.
-Further, donations were made on some bridge.
 The project fund for Samilgyo, Mojeongyo, Gwangtonggyo and Jangtonggyo was donated, allowing the municipality to save KRW 8.2 from the budget.
 In total, KRW 384.4 was invested in the project.
-The amount was merely about 1% of the total budget of the Seoul municipality, which was not burdensome at all.
-Compared to other waterway restoration projects in Korea and abroad, the Cheonggyecheon restoration project was highly economical.
+The amount was approximately 1% of the total budget of the Seoul municipality, compared to other waterway restoration projects in Korea and abroad, the Cheonggyecheon restoration project was highly economical.

 Results and impacts